Virtual environment configuration requirements

 Run the command below to search for CRs that are not filtered by IP:

-export ORG_ID=<organization ID> for CLOUD_ID in $(yc resource-manager cloud list --organization-id=${ORG_ID} --format=json | jq -r '.[].id'); do for FOLDER_ID in $(yc resource-manager folder list --cloud-id=$CLOUD_ID --format=json | jq -r '.[].id'); do for CR in $(yc container registry list --folder-id=$FOLDER_ID --format=json | jq -r '.[].id'); do yc container registry list-ip-permissions --id=$CR --format=json | jq -r '.[] | select(.ip)' | jq -r '.action' && echo $CR "IF ACTION PULL/PUSH exist before CR then OK" done; done; done
+export ORG_ID=<organization_ID> for CLOUD_ID in $(yc resource-manager cloud list --organization-id=${ORG_ID} --format=json | jq -r '.[].id'); do for FOLDER_ID in $(yc resource-manager folder list --cloud-id=$CLOUD_ID --format=json | jq -r '.[].id'); do for CR in $(yc container registry list --folder-id=$FOLDER_ID --format=json | jq -r '.[].id'); do yc container registry list-ip-permissions --id=$CR --format=json | jq -r '.[] | select(.ip)' | jq -r '.action' && echo $CR "IF ACTION PULL/PUSH exist before CR then OK" done; done; done

 -

 If PULL/PUSH is output before each registry ID, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 Guides and solutions to use: